merrickwatts/Note-Taking-App/README.md

 ## Installation

-This project can be installed from its
+This project can be installed from its GitHub repo.

-## Usage

-GitHub repo.

 ## Tests